yupiel/thoughts/content/projects/PD2 Heister's Haptics.md

 However this does look quite promising if I can get it to compile properly and load it with `dofile()`.

 This was abandoned quickly for the same issues as loading any other `dll` didn't work before.
-##### Let's ask the experts
+## Let's ask the experts
-I caved and went to the [modworkshop](https://modworkshop.net/) discord server, to ask someone if there's any way to load a `dll` into SuperBLT without it telling me to ~~stop performing blocking dns calls from the main thread~~ go die.
+I caved and went to the [modworkshop](https://modworkshop.net/) discord server, to ask someone if there's any way to load a `dll` into SuperBLT without it telling me to ~~stop performing blocking `dns` calls from the main thread~~ go die.

-Well known Payday 2 modder [Hoppip](https://modworkshop.net/user/hoppip) responded to me pretty quickly and pointed out, that SuperBLT has a Native Plugin Template and Native Plugin Library, which are specifically designed to create `dll`s which can be loaded in via `blt.load_native()` and their definition in a `supermod.xml` file.
+Well known Payday 2 modder, [contributor to SuperBLT](https://gitlab.com/hoppip), and creator of [HopLib](https://modworkshop.net/mod/21431): [`Hoppip`](https://modworkshop.net/user/hoppip) responded to me pretty quickly and pointed out, that SuperBLT has a Native Plugin Template and Native Plugin Library, which are specifically designed to create `dll`s to be loaded in via `blt.load_native()` and their definition in a `supermod.xml` file.

 Now this was huge news and I took quite a bit of time to explore this method in detail, over at [[SuperBLT Native Plugin Template]].
 I recommend you give it a read if you want to see me slowly descend into insanity.

+## How do I make this async?
+Now that I can [[SuperBLT Native Plugin Template|create and load a DLL]] into my `lua` file, how do I actually create an asynchronous listener to facilitate my Buttplug WebSocket connection?